Norhan-salem/expense-tracker/README.md

 # **💰 Expense Tracker App**

-This is my submission for Palm's tech assessment, an expense tracker built with **React, Redux Toolkit, Bootstrap and Framer Motion** to help you efficiently manage your finances.
+This is my submission for Palm's tech assessment, an expense tracker built with **React, Redux Toolkit, Bootstrap, and Framer Motion** to help you efficiently manage your finances.
 Designed with a modern **Neon Yellow & Dark Teal** theme, this app offers **real-time expense tracking, filtering, and sorting** for a seamless user experience. 🚀

 ----------